-The COVID-19 outbreak is still impacting the financial markets including the industries that the Group operates in however the impact is not as severe as it was in early 2020.
-Towards the end of 2020 a number of vaccines were approved and the process of distribution has commenced with millions of people being vaccinated every day, resulting in improvements seen in some financial markets.
+The COVID-19 outbreak is still impacting the financial markets including the industries that the Group operates in however the impact has reduced over the last eighteen months as the markets continually improve.
+Throughout the year, vaccines have been provided across the world that has reduced the spread and impact of the virus, which has resulted in the financial markets improving.

-During the year, the Group utilised a number of Government schemes that assisted the business including in the US where the deferral of social security payments has been used.
-This allowed the business to defer employer social security payments in the US during 2020, with half the deferred amounts being due in December 2021 and remaining half due in December 2022.
-The Group also continue to utilise assistance schemes in some countries that it operates in.
+During 2020, the Group utilised a number of Government schemes that assisted the business including in the US where the deferral of social security payments has been used.
+This allowed the business to defer employer social security payments in the US during 2020, with half the deferred amounts being paid in December 2021 and remaining half due in December 2022.
+No such scheme has been utilised in the current year.

-Safety and cash management during the pandemic were deemed as pivotal to the business and the actions that were performed by the Group ensured that were no spike in cases of COVID 19 in any specific office and the Group is financially in the best position in its history.
+Safety and cash management have been deemed as pivotal to the business during the pandemic and the actions that were performed by the Group ensured that were no spike in cases of COVID 19 in any specific office and the Group has improved financially again compared to last year and is in the best position in its history.
 The Group will continue to look for other opportunities to ensure the liquidity is maintained.